COSC3020/little-o-proof-22dcolli-6/README.md

 $f(n)\in o(g(n)) \iff \forall c>0, \exists n_0, \forall n\ge n_0: f(n) < c g(n)$

+## Plagarism Statement

+All exercises must contain the following statement:
+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”

 Below is the definition of $O$ as a reference for this problem
 $f(n)\in O(g(n)) \iff \exists c>0,n_0 >0, \forall n\ge n_0: f(n) \le c g(n)$